amitwave/prime/Readme.md

 ### To use one of the above add header parameter as below:
 1. type=apache to use prime-service-apache
 2. type=default to use prime-service-default to explicitly specify to use prime-service-default.
-If the type parameter is missing in the header then the default service, prime-service-default is used.
+####If the "type" parameter is missing in the header then the default service, prime-service-default is used.

 ### Extension possibilities:
 If there is a need to provide another service then simply add another module inline with prime-service-default.